-The past period was turbulent, in which the corona crisis was central.
-Unfortunately, we are certainly not there yet.
+The Covid-19 period was turbulent and had a lot of impact on people, organizations, and the world.
 However, we can learn a lot from the past, and use this knowledge for the future.

 Because dealing with uncertainty may be a certainty for leaders.
-McKinsey & Company published figures of the developments of the last period.
-2020/2021 accelerated many existing organizational trends.
+McKinsey & Company published insightful figures for the developments of the period between 2020/2021.
 In this blog, we guide you through the most important trends.

 Culture and change

-This crisis shows us that change is the new constant.
+The Covid-19 pandemic showed us that change is the new constant.
 We saw companies really struggling with all the changes that lie ahead already before the crisis, and now even more, when they develop new obstacles because of the crisis.
-The last period emphasizes that agility and speed are of paramount importance for survival.
+The period emphasizes that agility and speed are of paramount importance for survival.
 When we are looking at the organizational health of companies during the COVID-19 pandemic, it shows that these themes differentiate the healthy from the unhealthy.
 Organizations should continue to prioritize the following:

 Grounding work in values and purpose: